syncfusion-content/winui-docs/winui/Common/compact-sizing.md

 # Compact Sizing in WinUI Controls

 There are two types of spacing support for controls in WinUI.
-1. [Standard](https://docs.microsoft.com/en-us/windows/apps/design/style/spacing#fluent-standard-sizing) - to accommodate both touch and pointer input
+1. [Standard](https://docs.microsoft.com/en-us/windows/apps/design/style/spacing#fluent-standard-sizing) - to accommodate both touch and pointer input.
-2. [Compact](https://docs.microsoft.com/en-us/windows/apps/design/style/spacing#fluent-compact-sizing) - designed primarily to accommodate pointer input
+2. [Compact](https://docs.microsoft.com/en-us/windows/apps/design/style/spacing#fluent-compact-sizing) - designed primarily to accommodate pointer input.

 Compact sizing enables dense, information-rich groups of controls and can help with the following:
 * Browsing large amounts of content.